graphprotocol/contracts/DEPLOYMENT.md

 ### Configuration

-A configuration file called `graph.config.yml` contains the parameters needed to deploy the contracts.
+A configuration file called `graph.<networkName>.yml` located in the `config` folder contains the parameters needed to deploy the contracts.
 Please edit these params as you see fit.

 You can use a different set of configuration options by specifying the file location in the command line:

 ```
-yarn deploy -- --graph-config another-graph.config.yml
+yarn deploy -- --graph-config another-graph.mainnet.yml
 ```

 Rules: